 Frequently Asked Questions

 What do I need to be able to work as a Massage Therapist?
 You need to complete 100 hours of training at an approved school.
 MTI is approved.
 You also need a business license in order to work in your city or county.
-In many cities you need only proof of your 100 hr. massage training.
+In many cities you need only proof of your Massage Therapy Fundamentals training.
 However, some cities/counties may have ordinances requiring more hours.
-In this case you will need to take the extra hours required by the city OR Apply to camtc.org for Certified Massage Practitioner Status with 250 hours of training.
+In this case you will need to take the extra hours required by the city OR Apply to camtc.org for Certified Massage Therapist Status.
 This will allow you to obtain a business license in any California city.
 You will also be able to use the term CMT - Certified Massage Therapist (500 hrs) or CMP -Certified Massage Practitioner (250 hrs)

 Some schools offer programs with 500 hours, some with 600, and some with 700.
 Which one should I pick?Some forces in the industry are pushing for curriculums with a higher number of hours, while others ponder why a therapist needs to have studied 1,000 hours to perform chair massages.